 If you told us in 2010 that our small weekly baking group would be selling bread to the public, registering ourselves as a co-operative and using a state-of-the-art kitchen we wouldn’t have believed you.
 As we celebrate our 10-year anniversary in 2020, we’re looking back at the steps we’ve taken to become a fully operational co-operative, and how we created our fun and thriving bread making community.

 There’s the old saying, “Let’s break bread together,” and that was very much in mind when the group was set up ten years ago by the Wesley Centre in Chester, with the aim of being all inclusive and welcoming.
-Anyone could join regardless of age or ability.
+Anyone could join regardless of age or ability – our youngest baker was 12 months old.
 It was important that bread making was held in a central public space so people could easily drop in, and accessible for people with or without disabilities.

 We needed funding to start.
 Local charities provided us with grants and a local supermarket supplied us with fresh yeast.

-Originally baking in the Wesley Café once a week, numbers swelled and in 2015 we moved to a larger space and baking sessions increased to twice a week.
-Led by Mary Horbury, bakers learnt about the bread making process, from ingredients and types of bread to kneading, proving and baking.
+Originally baking in the Wesley Café once a week, numbers swelled and in 2014 we moved to a larger space and baking sessions increased to twice a week.
+Bakers learnt about the bread making process, from ingredients and types of bread to kneading, proving and baking.

 A joyful space